illinois/queue/README.md

 A micro-service queue for holding open office hours.

 Join the #queue-general channel on the [UIUC OSS Slack team](https://illinois-oss.slack.com) to keep up with the queue!
+(Note: You can use the "create an account" option in the corner of the screen as long as you have an `illinois.edu` email address.
+However, this Slack is little-used as of 2025.)

 ## Using the Queue at Illinois